jaegertracing/documentation/content/roadmap.md

 Currently Jaeger backend allows configuring per-endpoint sampling strategies in a centralized configuration file.
 The auto-calculation of the sampling probabilities (the "adaptive" part) is still work in progress.

 See issue tracker for more info: [jaeger/issues/365](https://github.com/jaegertracing/jaeger/issues/365).
+This is also being tracked in OpenTelemetry that has similar requirements: [open-telemetry/opentelemetry-specification/issues/691](https://github.com/open-telemetry/opentelemetry-specification/issues/691)

+## Integration with OpenTelemetry collector

+[OpenTelemetry collector](https://opentelemetry.io/docs/collector/getting-started/) is a vendor-agnostic service for receiving, processing and exporting telemetry data.
+We have decided to rebuild the Jaeger backed components (agent, collector, ingester, all-in-one) on top of OpenTelemetry collector which has several benefits:

+* automatic compatibility with OpenTelemetry SDKs
+* forward compatibility with OpenTelemetry native data model
+* tail-based sampling
+* attribute processors
+* leverage a larger community

+More can be found in the blog post [Jaeger embraces OpenTelemetry collector](https://medium.com/jaegertracing/jaeger-embraces-opentelemetry-collector-90a545cbc24), and the earlier post [Jaeger and OpenTelemetry](https://medium.com/jaegertracing/jaeger-and-opentelemetry-1846f701d9f2) that laid out the project strategy.
+This work will occur after the Collector and associated APIs are more stable, towards the end of 2021.

+The current progress can be tracked via [issues tagged as `area/otel`](https://github.com/jaegertracing/jaeger/issues?q=is%3Aissue+is%3Aopen+label%3Aarea%2Fotel).

+# Wish List or Longer Term Goals
 ## Data Pipeline

 Post-collection data pipeline for trace aggregation and data mining based on Apache Flink.
+Some of this work has been done and can be found in [jaeger-analytics-flink/](https://github.com/jaegertracing/jaeger-analytics-flink)

 ## AI/ML platform for Jaeger